Healthy self-esteem creates happy and successful children and teenagers, but how can you develop it in your kids?

 - Put down his/her own talents or abilities

-- Be easily influence
+- Be easily influenced

 Parents more than anyone else can promote the development of their child's self-esteem.
 Most parents are doing it without even realising it.
 The words and actions of parents have a great impact on how young people feel about themselves.
 Your child is a person worthy of your time, your respect and deserving of understanding.
 You may not find their behaviour attractive, but never let them forget that you love and accept them.
 There comes a time when teenagers have to believe that they are responsible for their own decisions and actions.